🏍️ Day 6 – Forgotten Villages, Windswept Lighthouses & Trad Tunes in Ballyshannon 🌬️🎶

 - The Split Rock – local lore says it was split by the devil himself.
 Naturally, I parked the bike and gave it a respectful distance. 😅

-As the day wore on, the landscape kept shifting — from ancient peat bogs to wild coastline, and then to the dizzying heights of Mullaghmore Head, where the cliffs were jaw-dropping and the wind nearly stole my helmet.
+As the day wore on, the landscape kept shifting.
+It transformed from ancient peat bogs to wild coastline, showcasing the beauty of the Wild Atlantic Way.
+Then, it reached the dizzying heights of Mullaghmore Head, where the cliffs were jaw-dropping.
+The wind nearly stole my helmet.
 Seriously.
 Hold onto your chin straps here. 🪖🌀

-Finally, just before dusk, I rolled into Ballyshannon, a peaceful lakeside town where I’d pitched camp for the night. 🏕️ I strolled into town and treated myself to dinner at the Imperial Hotel — a proper feed after a day of roadside granola bars.
-Then it was onto a thatched pub, tucked away like something from a storybook, for a few well-earned Guinness and a dose of traditional Irish music. 🎻🍻
+Finally, just before dusk, I rolled into Ballyshannon, a peaceful lakeside town where I’d pitched camp for the night. 🏕️ I strolled into town.
+I treated myself to dinner at the Imperial Hotel.
+It was a proper feed after a day of roadside granola bars.
+Then it was onto a thatched pub, tucked away like something from a storybook.
+I enjoyed a few well-earned Guinness and a dose of traditional Irish music along the vibrant Wild Atlantic Way. 🎻🍻

-There’s something magical about ending a long ride in a pub full of strangers singing songs you don’t quite know, but humming along anyway.
+There’s something magical about ending a long ride in a pub full of strangers.
+They sing songs you don’t quite know.
+You hum along anyway.
 That’s the real Ireland. 🇮🇪